grpc/proposal/A94-subchannel-otel-metrics.md

 ## Abstract

-Introduce metrics for subchannels.
+Introduce OpenTelemetry metrics for subchannels.
 These metrics will replace the existing pick-first metrics.

 ## Background